Analytic calculations of the spectra of ultra-high energy cosmic ray nuclei. I. The case of CMB radiation: Introduction

 \section{Introduction}

 The observation of particles with ultra high energies ($E>10^{18}$ eV) has a fundamental importance in high energy astrophysics and, maybe, more generally in physics.
-These particles, hereafter referred to as Ultra High Energy Cosmic Rays (UHECR), attract much attention in the recent years as the most energetic particles ever observed and because they are messengers from cosmic accelerators to the highest energies.
+These particles, hereafter referred to as Ultra High Energy Cosmic Rays (UHECR), attract much attention in the recent years as the most energetic particles ever observed and because they are messengers from cosmic accelerators to extreme energies.

-The observational data on UHECR can be divided into three categories: spectra, chemical composition and correlation with astrophysical sources.
+The observational data on UHECR can be divided into three categories: spectra, mass composition and correlation with astrophysical sources.

 Several theoretically well established features are predicted for the energy spectra of UHE {\em protons} interacting with the Cosmic Microwave Background (CMB) radiation.
-Most noticeably they are: (i) the Greisen-Zatsepin-Kuzmin (GZK) feature \cite{GZK}, a sharp steepening of the spectrum at $E\simeq 5\times 10^{19}$ eV due to the photo-pion production \cite{GZK}; (ii) a rather faint feature, the dip, at energies $1\times 10^{18} - 4\times 10^{19}$~eV, caused by the $e^+e^-$ pair production \cite{BG88}, and (iii) an even more faint and sharp peak at energy $6.3 \times 10^{19}$~eV produced by an interference effect in the proton interaction with CMB \cite{BGK}.
+Most noticeably these are: (i) the Greisen-Zatsepin-Kuzmin (GZK) feature \cite{GZK}, a sharp steepening of the spectrum at $E\simeq 5\times 10^{19}$ eV due to photo-pion production \cite{GZK}; (ii) a rather faint feature, the dip, at energies $1\times 10^{18} - 4\times 10^{19}$~eV, caused by the $e^+e^-$ pair production \cite{BG88}, and (iii) an even more faint and sharp peak at energy $6.3 \times 10^{19}$~eV produced by an interference effect in the proton interaction with CMB \cite{BGK}.

 Two of these features, the GZK cutoff and the dip, most probably are already detected.
 The observation of the GZK feature in the differential spectrum of HiRes \cite{HiResGZK} is strengthened by the measured value of $E_{1/2}$ in the integral spectrum, which precisely coincides with the theoretical prediction.
-The Auger data \cite{WatsonICRC,Kampert08,AugerFlux,Auger2010} also show a sharp steepening of the spectrum, which however does not fit well the theoretical shape of the GZK feature, especially in the data of 2010 \cite{Auger2010}.
+The recent observations of the Telescope Array detector also confirm the presence of a spectrum steepening consistent with the GZK cut-off \cite{TAGZK} The Auger data \cite{WatsonICRC,Kampert08,AugerFlux,Auger2010} also show a sharp steepening of the spectrum, which however, according to our calculations, does not fit well the theoretical shape of the GZK feature, especially in the data of 2010 \cite{Auger2010} and 2011 \cite{Auger2011}.

 The dip is very well confirmed by the data of Hires, AGASA and Yakutsk detectors \cite{BGGpl,BGGprd,Aloisioetal}, and by the Auger data of 2007 \cite{VB08} though with a larger $\chi^2$.
-The agreement of Auger data 2010 with the dip becomes even worse.
+The agreement becomes even worse taking the Auger data released in 2010 \cite{Auger2010} and the latest release of 2011 \cite{Auger2011}.